14 Foods You Didn’t Know Were Called by Different Names in the U.K.

 Don’t blame your British server if burger and “chips” comes with a side of fries—in the U.K., that’s technically what you asked for.
-According to the Oxford Dictionaries blog, in the 1700s, the word “chip” in reference to food meant a slide or chunk of a fruit or vegetable.
+According to the Oxford Dictionaries blog, in the 1700s, the word “chip” in reference to food meant a slice or chunk of a fruit or vegetable.
 Potato chips specifically were usually fried, and Brits stuck with that usage of the word.
 That’s why they wouldn’t consider every French fry a chip.
 Chips specifically have to be thick cut, sort of like steak fries.
 Those skinny ones you get at American fast food restaurants aren’t true chips.
-Another thing they don’t like—or even allow?
-Certain synthetic fats, like these 9 American ingredients that are banned in other countries.
+Speaking of, these McDonald’s menu items can be found only in Britain.

 A little packaged good for your candy craving would be called “sweets” or “sweeties” in Britain.
-Just don’t call that Cadbury’s bar a sweet.
+Just don’t call that Cadbury’s bar a sweet: it’s chocolate.
 Chocolate bars are their own category, but sweets can be any other confection, from fruity gummies to hard toffees.
 Did you know there’s a difference between saying “Great Britain” and the “United Kingdom?”

 The spun sugar still gets its “candy” claims in the U.K., where it’s called candy floss.
 Of course, “floss” is the name for embroidery thread, so in that way it’s just a synonym for cotton.
 On your way to the circus?
 Here’s why Americans and Brits drive on opposite sides of the road.

 If you think of those frozen treats as an ice lollipop, Brits just take a different chunk of the word and call them ice lollies instead of pops.
 Perfect your dialect with these 11 British sayings everyone should know.